monolith-php/framework/README.md

     3. solve problems with the simplest implementation possible
 4. can become feature-complete
     1. lack of ambition to solve all problems
     2. components are open for extension, closed for modification
+5. smallest possible user-land api exposure
+    1. final classes by default
+    2. strong pressure to avoid inheritance

 ## Installation